lucas-mior/brn2/README.md

     the rename list, this rename won't happen.
 Supply the `--implict` command line option to force this swap, then `a` will become `b` and `b` will become `a`.
+  * New file names that match existing files will be compared agains the current name.
+If they have the same content, it will be reported.
+    + If the option `--autosolve` is suplied, then the existing file will be removed, making the rename work correctly.
+Otherwise, the user will be prompted to fix the rename list.
 - If the exact number of filenames isn't provided or if some filenames are repeated, the user will be asked to fix the rename buffer or exit.
 - Renaming millions or billions of files can be slow.
 Disabling sorting